Personal Trainer Vancouver

 fat loss training Vancouver personal trainer weights

-For professionals over 35, this distinction becomes even more important.
+This distinction becomes even more important.
 Muscle mass naturally declines with age if not trained.
 This decline affects posture, joint stability, insulin sensitivity, and overall metabolic resilience.
 If fat loss is attempted without resistance training during this stage of life, the result is often a smaller but weaker body, one that feels less capable, not more.

 There is also a hormonal component that is often overlooked.
 Chronic stress is common among high-performing professionals.
 When stress is elevated, cortisol remains elevated.
 Excessive cardio layered on top of work stress compounds fatigue.
 Properly programmed resistance training, however, can improve stress tolerance by strengthening the neuromuscular system without excessively draining it.
 The difference lies in dosage and structure.